borntofrappe/game-development/README.md

 - in the `Practice` folder I create additional demos to solidify the lessons learned

-- in the `Showcase` folder I include `.gif` files to highlight the projects with a few frames.
+- in the `Showcase` folder I include `.gif` files to highlight the projects with a few frames

+- in the `Utils` folder I try to explan some of the constructs used throughout the different projects